pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 The easiest way of doing this is to set up multiple independent DRs, and alternating messages between the DRs.

 Multiple DRs may be initialised by including multiple Ephemeral Key subpackets in the initial message, and pairing them off in order with the Ephemeral Key subpackets in the initial response.
-If the second party responds with fewer ephemeral subkeys, then the first party MUST destroy the excess keys.
+If the second party responds with fewer ephemeral keys, then the first party MUST destroy the excess keys.
 After this step, each DR operates independently of the others.
 If a failure is detected in any of the double ratchets, a flow control request SHOULD be sent using one of the other DRs.